HathorNetwork/hathor-wallet/QA.md

 1. **Initialization (you must be on Welcome screen)**
     1. Close and open your wallet.
 You must still be on the Welcome screen.
     1. Try to click 'Get started' without selecting checkbox (must show error).
+    1. Select the checkbox and click 'Get started'
     1. Choose Software Wallet.
     1. Start new wallet.
     1. Try to click 'Create my words' without selecting checkbox (must show error).
     1. Close and open your wallet.
-You must see the screen to select 'New wallet' or 'Import wallet'.
-Select 'new wallet' and then 'create my words'.
+You must see the screen to select 'Hardware wallet' or 'Software wallet'.
+Select 'Software wallet' then 'new wallet' and then 'create my words'.
     1. Select to do backup now.
 (Really save those words, we will load this wallet later with them).
     1. Correctly select the first word but select a wrong one in the second.
 Check that it returns to the seed screen to restart the validation.
     1. Validate all the words correctly.